philsheard/pymarketing/README.md

 9. Once that's done, you'll know it's worked because your Terminal lines will be prefixed with the name `(pymarketing)`.

     That's the generic stuff done.
 You can do similar for future environments - none of this is specific to Python for Marketing, except for the names we used.
 You're now ready to start intalling the `pymarketing` package:

+    **TODO**: Add instructions on how to deactivate and reactivate the Virtualenv from the [Virtualenvwrapper page](http://virtualenvwrapper.readthedocs.org/en/latest/install.html)

 10. In the same Terminal window, enter the following line to install this package from GitHub: